JOHN WALLACE DIVERSITY AWARD

 • Be a graduate student or post-doctoral fellow

-• Belong to an NIH-defined under-represented minority group
+• Belong to an NIH-defined under-represented minority group or identify as a member of the LGBTQ+ community

 • Be a U.S. citizen or permanent resident